billbreit/BitWiseApps/readme.txt

 the Raspberry Pi Pico and the Arduino Nano ESP 32.

-To run a __name__=='__main__': style test script, start up a decent terminal, change current directory to point to /tests and run:
+To run a __name__=='__main__': style test script, start up a decent terminal, change current directory to /tests and run:

 python liststore_test.py